-Food.Stories.Travel. grew out of our desire to combine thirteen years of experience in travel and food with our passion for learning the stories of Italian culture, traditions and local food makers while tasting and supporting their works.
+Food.Stories.Travel. grew out of our desire to combine thirteen years of experience in travel with our passion for connecting people, cultures, food, and stories through educational journeys in Italy and cooking classes in the USA.

 We support local producers that share our values in the following ways:

 - ordering meals in restaurants which source locally, seasonally and organically, supporting “good, clean and fair food” (quoting here the three main principles of Slow Food)

 - selecting, organizing and paying for tastings on site and visits to sustainable farms